diogotorrinhas/director-movie-finder/README.md

 # 🎬 Director Movie Finder

-A simple Svelte app that allows users to search for directors, view their movies, and see detailed movie information including genres, synopsis, and an embedded player using the TMDB API.
+A simple Svelte app to search directors and view their movies with detailed info and playback using TMDB API

 ---